 Getting to the National Art Library

-The National Art Library is situated on Level 3 of the V&A South Kensington.
-The main entrance to the library has two flights of steps (Stair L on the museum map).
+The National Art Library is situated on Level 2 of the V&A South Kensington.
+The main entrance to the library has two flights of steps.

-An accessible entrance to the library is located in Gallery 76 on Level 3.
-This entrance is reached by Lift F located off the Sculpture Gallery (21) on Level 1 (the ground floor).
-To use this entrance, you may either ask for an escort at the main entrance, or find the gallery assistant on duty when you get to Gallery 76 and ask them to let you in, or knock on the door and Library staff will let you in.
+An accessible entrance to the library is located in the Design 1900 – Now Gallery (room 76), on Level 2.
+This entrance is reached by Lift F, located off the Sculpture Gallery (room 21) on Level 0 (the ground floor).
+To use this entrance, you may either:

 Getting to the Prints & Drawings Study Room

-The Prints & Drawings Study Room and the RIBA Architecture Study Room are on Level 4 of the Henry Cole Wing of the main building and are accessible to all visitors using Lift Y on Level 0.
-This lift can be reached from the main entrance via Galleries 17 – 20 and Ramp A or the exhibition road entrance via the Blavatnik Gallery and the exhibition shop.
+The Prints & Drawings Study Room and the RIBA Architecture Study Room are on Level 3 of the Henry Cole Wing of the main building and are accessible to all visitors using Lift Y on Level 0.
+This lift can be reached from the main entrance via Galleries 17 – 20 and Ramp A or the Exhibition Road entrance via the Blavatnik Hall and the exhibition shop.
 The entrance into the study rooms is wheelchair accessible with powered doors.

 Study tables are designed for wheelchair users to use comfortably.
 There is also a height adjustable table in the RIBA Study Rooms area.
 This needs to be booked in advance by contacting the study room on +44 (0)20 7942 2563, or contact us online.

-The closest accessible toilets to the Prints & Drawings Study Room are located on Level 0 in the Centre for Arts Education which is a short distance from Lift J.
+The closest accessible toilets to the Prints & Drawings Study Room are located on Level 0, close to the Exhibition Road Quarter shop.

 The study room security desk is equipped with hearing induction loops.
 Please switch your hearing aid to the 'T' position to use this facility.

 The Study Rooms provide free access to Windows computers and settings can be adapted to suit needs.